fabiodolci87/WAT/README.txt

 - Enable Third Part Apps Installation on Android
 - (If you want to modify/run from Android Studio): Enable USB debugging
 - If you want to store on your own server, you need a server running Apache and mysqli
+- In order to run the server it is necessary to create an empty folder into src/server/imgupload called "uploadedimages"

 HOW TO RUN THE SOFTWARE
 - Install the APK file (/bin) on the phone and run it